 Alexandra Tate, PhD

-Alexandra is Postdoctoral Fellow in the Section of Hospital Medicine at The University of Chicago.
+Alexandra is Research Director in the Section of Hospital Medicine at the University of Chicago.

-As a medical sociologist, her research uses both qualitative and quantitative approaches to examine the implementation of health care policies for aging patients in the U.S. Her interests lie in the complexities of doctor-patient interaction and the related implications for care of older adults, with a current focus on the therapeutic relationship between clinicians and patients with complex illnesses.
-Her current research projects investigate the integration of end-of-life care, decision-making in oncology, and mental health treatment in primary care.
-Her research aims to benefit the medical and patient communities through in-depth fieldwork and comprehensive surveys.
+As a medical sociologist, my research uses mixed methods approaches to examine the role of medicine in health for aging patients in the U.S. My interests lie in the complexities of doctor-patient interaction and the related implications for care of older adults, with a current focus on the relationship between clinicians and patients with complex illnesses.
+My current research projects investigate end-of-life decision making among high utilizers of health care, public perceptions of death and dying, and the impact of the pandemic on end-of-life decision-making.

-She has presented her work at the American Sociological Association, the National Communication Association, and the International Conference on Conversation Analysis, among others.
-She has also served as a reviewer for the American Journal of Sociology, Journal of Health & Social Behavior, Social Science and Medicine, Sociology of Health & Illness, and the Journal of Palliative Medicine.
+I have presented my work at the American Sociological Association, the National Communication Association, and the International Conference on Conversation Analysis, among others.
+I also serve as a reviewer for the American Journal of Sociology, Journal of Health & Social Behavior, Social Science and Medicine, Sociology of Health & Illness, and the Journal of Palliative Medicine.

 Fields of Study

-Medical Sociology, Death & Dying, Aging, Inpatient Medicine, Mixed-Methods, Health Systems, Oncology, Health Inequality, Palliative Medicine, Survey methods, Ethnography, Conversation Analysis, Mental Health, Doctor-Patient Relationships
+Medical Sociology, Death & Dying, Aging, Inpatient Medicine, Mixed-Methods, Health Systems, Oncology, Health Inequality, Palliative Medicine, Survey methods, Ethnography, Conversation Analysis, Doctor-Patient Relationships

-Revise & resubmit: Tate, A. “Invoking and Avoiding Death: How doctors discuss patients’ end-of-life in cancer care.”
-Social Science & Medicine.
+2020: Tate, A. “Invoking Death: How oncologists discuss a deadly outcome.”
+Social Science and Medicine.

 2019: Tate, A. “Matter Over Mind: How mental health symptom presentations shape diagnostic outcomes.”
 Health.